 Usually, rules and queries to test whether a note has children will test ChildCount.
 But ^if(^childLinks^)… is better if you want the expression to be false if the note has children BUT none of the children are exported.

 Exported links use the CSS class and target based on their underlying Tinderbox link values, if one is specified; the link type value is not picked up as a class name.

-From v7.2.0, if appears in a note (or its template) which does not export its own children, it instead creates links to the original of each child.
+If appears in a note (or its template) which does not export its own children, it instead creates links to the original of each child.